stevenCsaunders/four-card-feature-section/README.md

 Only using HTML & CSS

-Users should be able to:
+## Users should be able to:

-- View the optimal layout for the site depending on their device's screen sizeß
+View the optimal layout for the site depending on their device's screen size

+_This project was designed by FrontEnd Mentors_